It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 Logan Brown was a favourite for Elijah Wood (Frodo) and Liv Tyler, and Foxglove hosted the post-premiere party for The Lovely Bones in 2009.

 If you have more time, venture further north to Kaitoke Regional Park, which was used as the setting for Rivendell.

 The Embassy Theatre is New Zealand's grandest picture palace and was fully refurbished inside and out in 2003.
 Since then the screen has hosted world premieres and many of Wellington's finest film and arts festivals.

 Sit harbourside in the heart of Wellington’s cultural hub at QT Museum Wellington.
 This creative haven and design driven hotel indulges you in cool luxury, including acclaimed French inspired dining at Hippopotamus.

 Eat & drink listing

-Maranui Cafe is a quirky, 1940s-style cafe situated in the clubrooms of the Maranui Surf Club.
+A quirky Wellington institution located in the seaside clubrooms of the Maranui Surf Club.